danlmarmot/blog/content/2014/08/11-provisioning_with_ansible_vagrant_packer.md

 ```
 This just says launch an Ubuntu Trusty 64-bit image (which is Ubuntu 14.04 LTS, released in April 2014).

+*A side note: Vagrantfiles are written in Ruby syntax--if you know Ruby, you can add additional logic to them.*

 Launch the VM with 'vagrant up':